NicholasStern/Dotua/docs/documentation.md

 A third file is an example of how our reverse mode autodifferentiation package can be used to do backpropagation in a neural network.
 The file is called "neuralnet_demo.ipynb"

 Here we implement a toy neural network that has only one hidden layer.
 Using R.A.
 Fischer's well-known Iris dataset -- a collection of measurements of flowers and their respective species -- we fit a neural network to predict species based on their characteristics.
-As the first image indicates, there is a clear separation boundary between one of the species and
+As the first image indicates, there is a clear separation boundary between one of the setosa and versicolor and virginica.
+On our simple neural network, however, as the confusion matrix indicates, we can capture that difference.
+This is not a neural networks package, but an auto-differentation package and this clearly indicates one incredibly useful application.

 ![](images/iris_pca.png)